nnonickreal/open-qore/README.md

 ## acknowledgements

-this project was brought to life with the extensive use of ai-powered coding assistants (like claude and chatgpt). while the core reverse-engineering, research, and architectural decisions were made by the author, ai played a crucial role in accelerating the development process, writing boilerplate code, and debugging.
+this project was brought to life with the extensive use of ai-powered coding assistants. while the core reverse-engineering, research, and architectural decisions were made by the author, ai played a crucial role in accelerating the development process, writing boilerplate code, and debugging.

 this is a modern project built with modern tools.

 ## license

-this project is licensed under the mit license. you can find the full license text in the [license](LICENSE) file.
+this project is licensed under the MIT license. you can find the full license text in the [license](LICENSE) file.